Nakshatra47/SCAS/README.md

 Some notable features of the project are-
 - Developed using React and NextJs
 - Styling done by TailwindCSS
-- Google sign in provided using Firebase
+- Google sign-in provided using Firebase
-- Used Mapbox API to display map
+- Used Mapbox API to display the map

--Shows directions from Pickup to Dropoff location -Displays the nearest cab amongst all the available cabs using Haversine Formula
+-Shows directions from Pickup to Dropoff location

+-Displays the nearest cab amongst all the available cabs using Haversine Formula

 <br/>